ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances-licensing.md

 Small differences exist between NSX-T Data Center and Data Center SP editions.
 For more information, see [Product offerings for VMware NSX-T Data Center 3.2.x](https://kb.vmware.com/s/article/86095){: external}.

 The VMware vSAN component is not available when you order VMware vSphere Enterprise Plus 6.
-If you plan to use your own license for VMware vSphere Enterprise Plus 6, an {{site.data.keyword.cloud_notm}} infrastructure ticket is opened on your behalf.
-The ticket requests that the vSphere licenses of the ordered {{site.data.keyword.cloud_notm}} bare metal servers are replaced with your provided licenses.

 ## Licensing options
 {: #vs_orderinginstances-licensing-options}